spatiotemporal-data/spatiotemporal-data.github.io/Vanderbilt.md

 We cultivate vibrant, inclusive communities that foster a student’s sense of belonging and wellbeing through collaborative partnerships, transformative learning experiences, and an accessible and holistic network of resources.

+#### The Vanderbilt Community Creed

+The Community Creed is a student-initiated statement of the values to which the Vanderbilt community aspires.
+Individuals who join this community embark on a lifelong journey toward greater intellectual enlightenment and personal growth.
+By fostering the Creed’s principles, we anchor ourselves to the University’s enduring tradition of excellence, united by a common set of values:

+- Academic.
+We strive to pursue intellectual knowledge with curiosity and humility.
+We engage in a partnership of learning and discovery, where the scholarly exploration of ideas is not only protected, but encouraged.

+- Neighborly.
+We strive to be ambassadors of goodwill within our campus and beyond.
+We serve, uplift, and empower the members of our global neighborhood.

+- Courageous.
+We strive to be courageous, acting with bold authenticity.
+We embrace taking risks, challenging assumptions, and persevering in the face of adversity.

+- Honest.
+We strive for honesty in our academic endeavors and relationships with others.
+We commit to integrity and accountability across all aspects of life—personally, professionally, and academically.

+- Open.
+We strive to openly engage with ideas, experiences, and with one another.
+We welcome every background and story through celebration of the diversity that enriches our common experience and active participation in constructive conversations about our differences.

+- Respectful.
+We strive to promote a culture of civility grounded in equity, inclusivity, and respect.
+We hold each other’s passions and perspectives in high regard, endeavoring to live a life of personal growth and service.

 <br>